orterforth/orterforth/README.txt

                          this version of fig-Forth.)

  ln ( c-addr -- a-addr ) Aligns the stack value according to
                          CPU requirements.
-Used in CREATE when
-                         adding the name field and in other non-aligned dictionary operations.
-                         (ALIGNED is not part of this version of fig-Forth.)
+(ALIGNED is not part
+                         of this version of fig-Forth.)

 BACKGROUND